Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <br />
 <img src="https://imgur.com/mMvnGd0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-13. Create a new employee named “Jane Doe” with the username of “jane_admin” Click on the admins folder then on the empty space off to the right, right click>new>user.
+13. Create a new employee named “Jane Doe” with the username of “jane_admin” Click on the admins folder then on the empty space off to the right, right click>New>User.
 Name user “Jane Doe”.
 For the username type “Jane_Admin” click next and create a password.
 </p>
 <br />
  </p>